On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Glenn: No, it's not your thing.

-Rob: I might maybe try it again later when my kids are older and I can get in, like, I wanna break through the Matrix and see what's on the other side kind thing.
+Rob: I might maybe try it again later when my kids are older and I can get in, like, I wanna break through the Matrix and see what's on the other side kind of thing.

 Rob: You know what I mean?